Jbleezy/BO2-Reimagined/README.md

 * Quest (Maxis): fixed lamp post power on check being inaccurate
 * Quest (Richtofen): lamp posts step requires all 8 lamp posts to get powered off by an EMP
 * Quest (Richtofen): lamp posts step no longer requires all lamp posts to be powered off at the same time
-* Survival & Grief: power doors are buyable doors
-* Grief: added Ballistic Knife, Ray Gun, and Ray Gun Mark 2 to the Mystery Box
-* Added missing fog fx to all game modes
-* Added collision to area at Cornfield that was considered out of the map
-* Fixed bus wheels moving around while the bus wasn't moving
-* Fixed T.E.D.D. moving around while the bus was moving
-* Fixed zombie riser spawn points that were too high above ground
-* Fixed zombie pathing at Cornfield behind the pylon
-* Fixed zombie pathing at Town in Bookstore

 #### Bus Depot
 * Lava in starting area activates immediately